ELECTIONS

 "I was like, 'OK, I'm making a difference; I'm here,'" Darden said.
 "What ever happens with it, I'm happy I'm making this change for myself and this community."

-The city’s only other contested race — the seat for councilor representing District 5 — includes three candidates.
+The city’s only other contested race — the seat for councilor representing District 5 — initially included three candidates before Velasquez was disqualified.
 Incumbent Karissa Culbreath said in an email that she is excited to run for re-election.

 “We have accomplished so much for the city, and I’m excited to continue to make Rio Rancho the absolute best city in the southwest!”
 Culbreath wrote.
 “I look forward to continuing to champion investments in our roads and in quality of life initiatives for our youth.
 I’m proud of the work we have done this far and we have important work ahead.”